What is VAT on Options in Dubai and Abu Dhabi?

 Options under the context of debt or equity security will qualify as “Exempt financial services”, hence exempt from VAT.
 If a supplier has paid a VAT tax of 5% on such transaction before 31st of July, 2019, then a credit note for the same is to be issued to the recipient.
 Output tax on such options which has been accounted for on a prior VAT return can be adjusted by the supplier in the VAT return for the period in which the credit note was issued.

-Similarly, a recipient that has already deducted input tax related to such a supply and receives a credit note to correct the VAT treatment would have to negatively adjust the input tax in the tax return for the tax period in which the tax credit note was received.
+Similarly, a recipient that has already deducted input tax related to such a supply and receives a credit note to correct the VAT treatment would have to negatively adjust the input tax in the tax return in Dubai, UAE for the tax period in which the tax credit note was received.